Volunteer opportunities are as varied as the MetroParks themselves

 Volunteers assist staff in educating visitors in the natural sciences, leading tours, helping with programs and assisting with school groups.
 Occasionally volunteers are needed to take photographs during special events and in natural settings, capturing the diverse wildlife and plants within the parks.

 Green Practices Volunteers support the agency’s commitment to being a community leader in sustainable living.
-Volunteers participate in recycling and composting efforts at MetroParks events such as Adopt-A-Park, Bike to Work and the Midwest Outdoor Experience.
+Volunteers participate in recycling and composting efforts at MetroParks events such as Adopt-A-Park, Bike to Work Day and the Wagner Subaru Outdoor Experience.
 Other opportunities for volunteers include educating the public on green living for various programs and at events through our partners at the Montgomery County Solid Waste District.

 Play an important role in developing and delivering innovative recreational programs to the greater Dayton area.